huggingface/blog/pretraining-bert.md

 3. [Preprocess the dataset](#3-preprocess-the-dataset)
 4. [Pre-train BERT on Habana Gaudi](#4-pre-train-bert-on-habana-gaudi)

-_Note: Step 1 to 3 can/should be run on a different instance size those are CPU intensive tasks._
+_Note: Step 1 to 3 can/should be run on a different instance size since those are CPU intensive tasks._

 <figure class="image table text-center m-0 w-full">
   <img src="assets/98_pretraining_bert/pre-training.png" alt="Cloud Architecture"/>